ostrebler/rongo/README.md

 # Rongo

+> What is Rongo ?

+- A Promise-based NodeJS driver for MongoDB.
-A happy marriage between the relational and the NoSQL world.
-Promise-based.
+- A happy marriage between the relational and the NoSQL world.
+- An elegant way to avoid subdocument management hell without additional complexity.

 ---